Terms and Conditions of Use

 London E14 3RY

-A VIP Lounge is located immediately adjacent to the Helipad offering Pilot and Passenger facilities.
+A comfortable lounge is located adjacent to the apron, offering Pilot and Passenger facilities.

 3.1 Final Approach and Take-Off